What is a light duty bearing?

 For more information check out the following: Flange Mount Bearings Infographic.

-Climax steel and aluminum collars and couplings are supplied with steel screws.
-Stainless steel collars and couplings as well as all non-metallic collars are supplied with stainless steel screws. (more…)
+Climax steel and aluminum shaft collars and rigid couplings are manufactured using with steel screws.
+Stainless steel shaft collars and rigid couplings, as well as all non-metallic shaft collars are manufactured using stainless steel screws.
+The type of screws we manufacture with are as follows: (more…)

 When opening the R2CC-Series bore: